-INCUBATION - April to mid May The length of incubation is usually 30-32 days.
-Male peregrines will assist but more so during the early stages.
-This time period is one of the best for trying to identify the adult peregrines.
-Females will usually stay on or directly near the eggs which give us the opportunity to try and read her leg bands.
+INCUBATION (April to mid-May) The length of incubation is usually 30-32 days.
+Males will assist, but more so during the early stages.
+Webcam watchers should see an adult incubating almost any time they check in.
+Both adults will often use incubation as a time to nap.
+Nest exchanges and food deliveries are the most exciting webcam activity.
+Also, do not be alarmed if you check in and do not see an adult.
+Both adults will leave the eggs from time to time for short periods, but one or both are near by.
+This time period is one of the best for monitors to try to identify the adults.
+Females will usually stay on or directly near the eggs, which gives us the opportunity to try and read her leg bands.
 If we approach the nest while the male is incubating, he will usually get off the eggs and the female will fly in.
-Some males perch nearby will allow us to try and see his bands.
-While we have a fair number of unbanded adults, we sometimes have the opportunity to confirm of it's the same bird year and after through the genetics of the offspring.
+Some males perch nearby, which allows us to try and read his bands.
+While we have a fair number of unbanded adults, we sometimes have the opportunity to confirm if it is the same bird year after year through the genetics of the offspring.

-FLEDGING - mid June to July A peregrine's first flight is generally a glide down to another level.
-Occasionally that means the ground.
-In the city, if they land on the street, we will make sure they are ok and if so, return them to the nest.
-Usually the seond attempt at flight goes fine.
-It is the scariest time of the year for the peregrine watchers - to see where the young fly to.
-The Chicago Peregrine Program is indebted to the many individuals who keep track of each site and watch to make sure the young peregriens are safe.
-Please check out the 'In Case of Emergency' portion of the website.
+FLEDGING (mid-June to July) A Peregrine's first flight (called "fledging") is generally a glide down from the nest site to a level in line with or below the nest site.
+Occasionally, a fledgling will make it all the way to the ground.
+We call this "grounding".
+In the city, if a fledgling grounds on the street, it needs to be retrieved quickly, due to the high levels of activity on most city streets.
+We pick the fledgling up, make sure it is not injured and if not, return it to the nest.
+Usually the second attempt at flight goes fine.
+It is the scariest time of the year for the monitors, but also the most exciting.
+Sadly, the young spend almost no time in the nest, so it is the most boring time for webcam devotees.
+The Chicago Peregrine Program is indebted to the many individuals who keep track of each site and watch to make sure the young Peregrines are safe.
+Please check out the 'In Case of Emergency' portion of the website if you have found an injured fledgling.